johnrudolph/beast-master/rules.md

 The player with the most Gold at the end of the game wins.
 Track how much Gold you have on the Gold tracker.
 Gain Gold from cards and by Reaping spaces to claim the rewards from Environments, Loot, and Gold cubes.
 Any time you gain or lose Gold, update the Gold tracker.

 ## Environments
 Environments are special tiles with potentially big rewards.
 Control an Environment at Reap to claim its rewards.
+There are two types of Environment effects:
+1. Arrival: these effects happen when an Acolyte or Colossus moves onto the space.
+2. Reap: these effects happen when reaping the space.

 ## Grass tiles
 Grass tiles simply grant you rewards at Reap.
 Control a Grass tile to claim its rewards.